sdvdxl/influxdb.com/content/docs/v0.9/concepts/crosswalk.md

 <br/>

-InfluxQL also supports regular expressions, arithmetic in expressions, SHOW statements, and GROUP BY statements.
+InfluxQL also supports regular expressions, arithmetic in expressions, `SHOW` statements, and `GROUP BY` statements.
 See our [data exploration](https://influxdb.com/docs/v0.9/query_language/data_exploration.html) page for an in-depth discussion of those topics.
-InfluxQL functions include COUNT, MIN, MAX, MEDIAN, DERIVATIVE (a function in progress), and more.
+InfluxQL functions include `COUNT`, `MIN`, `MAX`, `MEDIAN`, `DERIVATIVE` (a function in progress), and more.
 For a full list check out the [functions](https://influxdb.com/docs/v0.9/query_language/functions.html) page.

 Now that you have the general idea, check out our [Getting Started Guide](https://influxdb.com/docs/v0.9/introduction/getting_started.html).